-Agencies across Bristol have worked together to developed a Pre Court Protocol (provide link when on web) as the formal youth justice system is not always the most appropriate mechanism for engaging children and young people while still ensuring that appropriate, rigorous interventions are delivered and the victim's needs are met.
+The formal youth justice system is not always the most appropriate mechanism for engaging children and young people while still ensuring that appropriate, rigorous interventions are delivered and the victim's needs are met.
+Agencies across Bristol have developed a Pre Court Protocol (Appendix 1)that details the out of court disposals that could be considered, together with the decision making process when there is an admission, no admission or partial admission of guilt.